Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 With anything, we have a chemo drug like Rituxan.
 It kills everything.
 It kills the good cells and the bad cells.
 I’m older, so I want to make sure that if I have good cells, I want to keep those good cells.
 The clinical trial was made specifically for mantle cell.
 For me, it seemed like a logical choice to try the clinical trial.

-With clinical trials, a lot of people think that some people get placebos, and some people get the drug.
-No. What people have to understand with clinical trials, everybody is going to get the drug.
+With clinical trials, a lot of people think that some people get placebos and some people get the drug.
+No. What people have to understand with clinical trials is that everybody is going to get the drug.

 It’s just to see how well it works and how it affects people.
 That’s why it’s always good for people to understand that clinical trials are not where some people get placebos.
 Everybody gets the drug to see how it’s going to affect you.